 Outcome of the appeal can be 1) termination of aid, or 2) the aid may be reinstated for a probationary period determined by the Director of Financial Aid.
 The Director of Financial Aid makes final determination.
-Students who wish to appeal should follow the steps and deadlines below.
+Students who wish to appeal should refer to the following steps and deadlines.